-The bottom line fact is these singing bowls are composed of a complex mix of metals and they have been cleaned, mostly by rubbing them out with cloth or more caustic elements such as sand, by their former owners.
+Singing bowls are composed of a complex mix of metals and they have been cleaned, mostly by rubbing them out with cloth or more caustic elements such as sand and mud, by their former owners.
 These singing bowls are tough as well as delicate and due to recent cleaning some will likely tarnish over time.
 If you decide to remove the tarnish, commercially available metal cleaners are just fine.
 If your singing bowls get really grungy somehow, start with a dry coarse woven cloth and that may do the trick.
-Scouring powder will scratch smoothly finished singing bowls but some bowls already have scratch marks from past treatment.
+Scouring powder will scratch smoothly finished singing bowls and some bowls already have scratch marks from past treatment.
 Be careful to get any cleaning substance residues off the bowl.

 You can wreck a singing bowl by spraying Coke on it and letting it dry out.
 The metals in the singing bowl will react to the ingredients of the soda and begin a process that will deeply pit the bowl.
 If your singing bowls get wet, dry them promptly.
 I do not advise leaving water in your singing bowls for any period of time.
 If you play your singing bowls with water in them best to use distilled water and be sure to dry them off so you avoid water stains.

 Be careful of moisture and ocean air.
 I may just be superstitious but I never store or transport singing bowls on their sides.